Pennsylvanians will narrow the list of candidates for dozens of state and federal elected seats in the May primaries.

 There are quite a few races for the Legislature in Western Pennsylvania.
 Voters will decide between the following candidates for state senator:

 42nd Senatorial District: Democrat Wayne Fontana of Pittsburgh is running unopposed.
+There are no Republican candidates.

 On the other side of the Legislature, the primaries will reduce the fields for state representatives in a number of Western Pennsylvania districts: